cwu155/MKS22X-FinalProject/README.md

 #### 5/28/19
 - T: Made enemy turn into food item when hit by a bubbles
 - T: Added method to check if bubble touches enemy
-- T: Added hole on top of map
 - T: Added counter for time, but it gets progressively slower.
 Probably because of frame rate?
 - C: Added enemy display into Testing, worked on movement

 #### 5/29/19
-- T: Swapped level and score positions on map
-- T: Removed hole on top of map
 - T: Changed bubble blowing to spacebar
 - T: Made enemy disappear when hit with bubble, also turns into food item
 - T: Made item disappear when hit with player

 #### 5/30/19
+- T: Added random food item after hitting enemy with bubble
+- T: Added game end (when no enemies + no bubbles, since only 1 level right now)

 #### 5/31/19